JeremiahM18/gym-db/README.md

 This design makes the inference behavior transparent, auditable, and safe to evolve over time.

+The authoritative contract for inference behavior and invariants lives in `docs/inference.md`.

+---

 ## Embedding-Ready API Views

 GymDB includes an embedding-oriented API view designed for downstream semantic systems.